-We continue to support a broad range of local events and community initiatives, and recently established our own charitable organisation to give additional focus to our community engagement efforts.
+We support a broad range of local events and community initiatives, and our parent company’s Foundation, the IAG Foundation gives additional focus to our community engagement efforts.

-The Foundation has chosen charity partners which contribute to the community in these four areas, to which it directs support, and with which it aims to have long-term partnerships.
+The Foundation has existing charity partners to which it directs support, and with which it aims to have long-term partnerships.

-CGU is committed to ensuring the Foundation makes a positive and lasting difference.
+CGU is committed to ensuring the IAG Foundation makes a positive and lasting difference.

-Enquiries regarding the CGU Foundation can be directed via email at CGUFoundation@cgu.com.au
+Enquiries regarding the IAG Foundation can be directed via email at firstname.lastname@example.org

 We want to give our people every opportunity to give back, whether it is through donations, fundraising or volunteering.
 Our people have many ways to get involved in community engagement and charitable giving – so they can choose to support what they’re passionate about.

-We provide community and volunteer leave and match our employees’ contributions to our charity partners dollar for dollar.
+We provide community and volunteer leave and match our employees’ workplace contributions to over 200 charities, dollar for dollar.

 Reconciliation Action Plan

 CGU’s parent company, Insurance Australia Group (IAG), has developed a Reconciliation Action Plan which formalises our commitment to Aboriginal and Torres Strait Islander communities.

 We a long and proud tradition of empowering Aboriginal and Torres Strait Islander communities and believes business can play a leading role in addressing economic and social disadvantage.